 For those equations that calculate log10, log100, or ln biomass, some papers specify a correction factor to remove bias that may be introduced when biomass is calculated.
 If you wish, you may use such a correction factor.
-Set the value of the DimensionAnalysis: Use Correction Factor? parameter to "true", then specify the appropriate correction factor in the Dimension Analysis Correction Factor parameter.
+Set the value of the Dimension Analysis: Use Correction Factor? parameter to "true", then specify the appropriate correction factor in the Dimension Analysis Correction Factor parameter.
 This value is multiplied by the final biomass value.

-Apply this behavior to saplings, adults, or snags of any species, and enter parameters in the Parameter edit window.
+Apply this behavior to saplings, adults, or snags of any species.
 This behavior does not automatically create output.
 Once you have added this behavior to your run, the Detailed output setup window for trees will have a tree data member called "Tree Biomass".
 Add this to your detailed output file to output biomass in metric tons (Mg).
 You can then view charts and graphs with the resulting volume data using data visualization on your detailed output file.